Network+ certification: overview and career path [2022 update]

-Despite such high demand for IT professionals, it’s not guaranteed that you will find a job.
-Even if you’re not competing against a large pool of applicants, it’s important to prove to a potential employer that you’re qualified for the role.
+The U.S. Bureau of Labor Statistics (BLS) estimates that the network and computer systems administrators’ sector will grow 5% from 2020 to 2030 in the United States.
+However, despite the demand for IT professionals, it’s not guaranteed that you will find a job.
+Even if you’re not competing against a large pool of applicants, it’s important to prove that you’re qualified for the role to a potential employer.
 Professional IT certifications are a good way to show you have technical skills, and hiring managers often see them as performance indicators.
-Earning certifications can help not only prove your skills and knowledge to a potential employer, but also advance your career and stay competitive.
+Earning certifications can help prove your knowledge to a potential employer, advance your career, and stay competitive.

 What is the Network+ certification?

 CompTIA Network+ builds a foundation for a flourishing career in networking, no matter what path you take.
 CompTIA reviews all its exams regularly to reflect the most current industry practices.
 The most current Network+ exam, N10-008, launched on Sept.
 15, 2021, will be effective for three years, validates the skills required to implement wired and wireless network solutions, troubleshoot network connectivity issues, identify and mitigate vulnerabilities and harden networks against threats.

 Explain basic networking concepts, including network services, physical connections, topologies and architecture, and cloud connectivity.